Hoka One One Tracer Review Facts

 The Hoka One One Tracer entered the running shoe world in April of 2016 as the company’s first fast, firm, and well-cushioned racing flat.
 Fans of the Hoka One One lineup instantly recognized that the Tracer was not a typical Hoka shoe.
 Representing a new Pro2Lite line of shoes, the Tracer introduced new technologies and constructions not previously seen.
 The Tracer is the first Hoka shoe that does not incorporate some kind of active foot frame, meaning the foot is not cradled by the midsole.
 The base of the shoe is also narrow compared to previous models.
 The uncharacteristically low stack height (10 mm less than the average Hoka) of the shoe eliminates the need for an active foot frame and wide base.

 The midsole of the Tracer features new dual density foam construction.
 Softer foam (usually white) is used in the heel area of the shoe which meets with firmer foam (usually colored) in the front of the shoe.
 Hoka calls this their Pro2Lite technology which is a balance of "PROtection and PROpulsion".
 An early stage meta-rocker geometry used in most Hoka models means runners will still experience efficiency in their running stride as their foot is gently pushed through the running cycle.
 The shoe also features a raised arch pod in the midsole to ensure support to the runner’s foot.

-The Hoka Tracer features a lightweight and ultra breathable upper with structural thermoplastic polyurethane (TPU) overlays that help stabilize the midfoot.
+The Hoka Tracer features a lightweight and ultra-breathable upper with structural thermoplastic polyurethane (TPU) overlays that helps to stabilize the midfoot.
 Many runners raved about the upper material.
 The no-sew construction provides a seamless environment for the foot which helps prevent blisters